Most Popular Python Coding Questions & Answers

 7. Merge Two Sorted Lists

-Problem: Given two sorted lists, merge them into one sorted list.
+Problem: Given two already-sorted lists, merge them into a single sorted list without using built-in sort.

 def merge_sorted_lists(list1, list2):